ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 # Dependency Management

 This is the most important piece of criticism levied at `std::embed` and `#embed`.
-Dependency management in C++ is a sore topic for the typical build engineer, but we are going to focus specifically on "how do identify all the dependencies of `#embed` and `std::embed`.
+Dependency management in C++ is a sore topic for the typical build engineer, but we are going to focus specifically on "how do I identify all the dependencies of `#embed` and `std::embed`".
 Thankfully, I'm happy to report that...

 ### `#embed` requires no extra work.